mark-watson/hy-lisp-python-book/manuscript/webapps.md

 (app.run)
 ~~~~~~~~

-The Hy macro **with-decorator** macro is in general used to use Python style decorators in Hy applications.
+The Hy macro **with-decorator** macro is used to use Python style decorators in Hy applications.

 I liked this example and after experimenting with the code, I then started using Hy and Flask.
 Please try running this example to make sure you are setup properly with Flask: